radi0sus/ciflordg-web/README.md

 Included geometry-parameter results are exported as an aligned plain-text table.

 Included disorder rows are exported as an aligned plain-text table.

+Included hydrogen-bond rows are exported as an aligned plain-text table.

 ORTEP plots are not included in plain-text export.